A Radar-Based Hail Climatology of Australia: National Climatology

 Outside the east coast maximum, hail frequencies increase markedly throughout the country in November.
 This timing coincides with the arrival of continental heat troughs and their associated moisture transport to much of inland Australia \citep{Sturman96, Hung04}.
 This moisture, along with suitable upper-level support during late spring or early summer, provides favorable conditions for hail activity in those months, reminiscent of the seasonal climatology of convection in the Great Plains of the United States \citep[][]{Fabry17}.
-Under this hypothesis, the collective reduction in hail activity in January--February is a result of a warmer upper atmosphere as the summer progresses. \citet{Allen14} also cited the importance of inland troughs in mid to late summer for storm development across inland Western Australia (WA), and this explanation may also extend to the aforementioned inland areas such as Alice Springs and the Goldfields.
+Under this hypothesis, the collective reduction in hail activity in January--February is a result of a warmer upper atmosphere as the summer progresses. \citet{Allen14} also cited the importance of inland troughs in mid to late summer for storm development across inland Western Australia (WA).
 Hailstorms on the west coast of the country remain subdued until later in the season around February, consistent with the overshooting top-based climatology of \citet{Bedka18b}.
-We hypothesize that this may be due to a lack of moisture and instability earlier in the season \citep{Allen14}, arising from an unfavorable northwest-to-southeast orientation of tropical moisture pathways \citep[][and references therein]{Reid19}, and inversions due to the equator-ward slope of the subtropical ridge \citep{Sturman96}.
 It is also worth noting that the only major hailstorm to impact the southwest capital city of Perth occurred similarly late in the season \citep[March 2010,][]{Buckley10}.
 Hailstorms persist in southern WA later than most of the country, likely due to their association with strong frontal systems that are capable of triggering hailstorms well into Autumn in the absence of strong instability \citep{Allen14}.